ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Introduction
 ~~~~~~~~~~~~~~~

-`Anaconda/Miniconda <https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)>`_ is a specilized distribution
-of the Python and R programing languages for scientific computing.
-Anaconda/Miniconda include `Conda <https://en.wikipedia.org/wiki/Conda_(package_manager)>`_ a package and environment management system which allow users to create numerous environmnets to suit their specific needs.
+Anaconda and Miniconda are specilized distributions of the Python and R programing languages for scientific computing.
+Anaconda and Miniconda include `Conda <https://en.wikipedia.org/wiki/Conda_(package_manager)>`_, a package and environment management system; this allows you to create numerous environmnets to suit your specific needs.

 Versions
 ~~~~~~~~~